maize-genetics/phg_v2/README.md

 * Rare allele discovery with short reads is based on the above path, involving short read alignment to the inferred haplotype path genome and the GATK haplotype caller.

 # PHG terminology

     Reference genome - the genome used for initial alignment and base coordinates Reference range - a segment of the reference genome Haplotype - the sequence of part of an individual chromosome.
     Founder Paths -
     Path - the phased set of haplotypes that represent a chromosome (phased haplotype scaffold in BEAGLE) Composite Reference Haplotypes

+More information on terminology can be found [here](docs/terminology.md).

 # Example usage
 To populate that database